Mistley

-Mistley is a large village and civil parish in the Tendring district of northeast Essex, England.
+Mistley is a village and civil parish in the Tendring district of northeast Essex, England.
 It is around 11 miles northeast of Colchester and is east of, and almost contiguous with, Manningtree.
-The parish consists of Mistley and New Mistley, both lying beside the Stour Estuary, and Mistley Heath a kilometre to the south.
-Mistley railway station serves Mistley on the Mayflower Line.
+The parish consists of Mistley and New Mistley, both lying beside the Stour Estuary, Mistley Heath, about a mile to the south, and Horsley Cross at the southern end of the parish.
+The village is in the parliamentary constituency of Harwich and North Essex.
+The village has its own parish council.
+At the 2021 census the parish had a population of 2,956.

+Mistley railway station serves Mistley on the Mayflower line.

 Mistley is the location of one of five Cold War control rooms in Essex.
 Built in 1951, it was opened as a museum called the Secret Bunker in 1996 but closed in 2002.

 History

 A Roman road leading from Mistley to the nearby provincial capital of Roman Britain at Camulodunum (modern Colchester) has led to the suggestion that there may have been a port in the vicinity of the modern village which served the town in the Roman period.

-Mistley is the village where Matthew Hopkins, the Witchfinder General, was reputed to have lived, according to legend owning the Thorn Inn.
+Mistley is the village where Matthew Hopkins (c.1620–1647), the Witchfinder General, was reputed to have lived, according to legend owning the Thorn Inn.
 He was buried a few hours after his death in the graveyard of the Church of St Mary.
-From 1920–22 Rev Frank Buttle was rector of Mistley with Bradfield.
+From 1920 to 1922, the Reverend Frank Buttle was rector of Mistley with Bradfield.